Indirect Tax

 Reporting: From Quarterly to Real-Time

-Under ViDA, every B2B invoice crossing EU borders must be reported electronically in real time.
+Under ViDA, every B2B invoice crossing EU borders must be reported electronically in real time, no later than 10 days after the taxable event.
 E-invoicing isn’t optional.
-By 2030, if you sell B2B services or products anywhere in the EU, you’ll need a system that can:
+By 2030, if you sell B2B services or products cross-border anywhere in the EU, you’ll need a system that can:

 • Generate structured e-invoices instantly